willy-wagtail/raspberrypi-pihole/README.md

 To start the Raspberry pi back up, simply turn on the power.

-There are ways to create a power button using the GPIO pins on the board. // TODO: explore this

 ### Power Consumption Tweaks

 If you are running a headless Raspberry Pi, then according to [this blog by Jeff Geering](https://www.jeffgeerling.com/blogs/jeff-geerling/raspberry-pi-zero-conserve-energy), you can save a little bit of power by disabling the HDMI display circuitry.

 Run the command `/usr/bin/tvservice -o` to disable HDMI.
 Also run `sudo nano /etc/rc.local` and add the command there too in order to disable HDMI on boot.
 (To enable again, run `/usr/bin/tvservice -p`, and remove from `/etc/rc.local`).

 <a name="securingpi"></a>